agrh/Novel-two-dimensioanl-databaes/README.md

 # Novel-two-dimensioanl-databaes
-The latest work of our group：
+The latest work of our group (two-dimensional materials)：

 1：Novel bonding patterns and optoelectronic properties of the two-dimensional SixCy monolayers (DOI:10.1039/c6tc05415c)